Share

 Console performance has been improved.

-Create, deploy, and manage conversational interactions with ease with the Lex V2 console.
-Because of Lex V2, a bot can have as many languages as it needs during the design, testing, and deployment phases of its lifecycle, all of which can be treated as a single resource.
+Create, deploy, and easily manage conversational interactions with the Lex V2 console.
+Because of Lex V2, a bot can have as many languages as it needs during its lifecycle’s design, testing, and deployment phases, all of which can be treated as a single resource.
 A reduced information architecture makes it easier to handle both versions.
-A ‘Conversation Flow,’ the option to save partially constructed bots, and the ability to upload utterances in bulk shorten the process and allow you to be more flexible in your use of the service.
+A ‘Conversation Flow,’ the option to save partially constructed bots, and the ability to upload utterances in bulk shorten the process and allow you to be more flexible in using the service.

 Conversations being streamed